irislxr-821/IMBD-Movie-Prediction/README.md

 10. In Model 6, we removed predictors with p-values over 0.7, achieving an adjusted R-squared of 0.5241. <br>

 ## Results
 Our final regression model was selected using 25 predictor variables from a total of 39 variables (original dataset) to predict IMDb scores of 12 different movies, which will be released in November.
-The result showed that our model is statistically significant (p<.001, Multiple R-squared = .5472, Adjusted R-squared = .5241).
+The result showed that our model is statistically significant (p<0.001, Multiple R-squared=0.5472, Adjusted R-squared=0.5241).

+## Files
+Refer to [OIMDB_Code.R](IMDB_Code.R) for code in R. <br>
+Refer to [IMDB_Report.pdf](IMDB_Report.pdf) for a detailed explanation of the procedures.